Mercerenies/latitude/spec/i_syntax_and_semantics/ch2_lexical.md

 | `\b`     | `U+0008` |
 | `\f`     | `U+000C` |
 | `\v`     | `U+000B` |

+Additionally, strings can contain Unicode escape sequences.
+A Unicode escape sequence consists of `\u`, followed by either a five-character Unicode code point or a plus and a four-character Unicode code point.
+In either case, the numerical part of the sequence is interpreted as a hexadecimal code point, and a single Unicode character corresponding to that code point is inserted into the string.
+The behavior is undefined if the hex literal does not correspond to an assigned Unicode code point.

 A backslash followed by any other character (including a second backslash or a double quote) will be treated as that second character